remult/remult/misc/public-api.md

 //[ ] LiveQueryStorageEntity from TBD is not exported
 //[ ] DataProvider from TBD is not exported
-//[ ] StoredQuery from TBD is not exported export type GenericRequestHandler = (
+//[ ] StoredQuery from TBD is not exported export type GenericRequestHandler<RequestType> = (
-  req: GenericRequestInfo,
+  req: RequestType,
   res: GenericResponse,
   next: VoidFunction,
 ) => void